d4n3sh/thedaneshproject/content/posts/2010-09-27-how-to-fix-ubuntu-10-10-virtualbox-guest-additions-problems.md

 2. Once installation is finished, restart your VirtualBox machine.

-3. Go to System &#8211;>Preferences &#8211;>Monitors and change the resolution of your screen.
+3. Go to System ->Preferences ->Monitors and change the resolution of your screen.
 You might be able to change the resolution but the screen will re-size properly when you maximize.